vritant24/vritant24.github.io/README.md

     - An application for continuous integration and deployment of Node Based applications with Mocha tests.
     - Deploys newly pushed code to alpha, beta and or prod endpoints depending on the tests passed.
     - Acted as team leader and followed the Scrum process to develop the application.
-    - Built frontend with React.js, and beckend API with express server in Node.js
+    - Built frontend with React.js, and backend API with an express server in Node.js.

 ---

 ### **Skills**